Li Tieguai: Apotheosis

 Before becoming an immortal, it was previously stated that Li was a very handsome man.
 However, on one occasion, his spirit travelled to Heaven to meet other immortals.
 He had told his apprentice, Li Qing, to wait for seven days for his spirit to return.
 If he did not return by then, Li Qing was to burn the body because that meant that he had become an immortal; but after six and a half days Li Qing had to go home to see to his sick mother one last time before she died.
 Li Qing thus cremated Li Tieguai's body.
 He passed by a dying beggar on his way to his mother's but did not have time to bury him.
 Upon returning, Li Tieguai's spirit found that his body had been cremated and had to enter the only body available at the time, the corpse of the homeless beggar who had just died of starvation.
 The beggar, unfortunately, had a long and pointed head, large ears with one large brass earring, a woolly and dishevelled beard and hair.
-He also had long, scraggy, and dark eyebrows, dark eyes, and he had a pan lid on his head and a lame leg.
+He also had long, scraggly, and dark eyebrows, dark eyes, and he had a pan lid on his head and a lame leg.
 Laozi appeared and gave him a medicine gourd that could cure any illness and never emptied.
 Li then brought his apprentice's mother back to life using the liquid from his gourd.
 Li Qing was then dismissed as his apprentice, after being given a small pill and being told that he would work hard enough to become an immortal himself.
 This turned out to be true.

 "The gourd served as a bedroom for the night and held medicine, which Li dispensed with great beneficence to the poor and needy."
 Laozi also used the bottle to make him an iron crutch that would never rust nor break.
 He then told Li that he was ready to join the immortals.
 From then on, Li was tasked with curing the sick and he travelled to many lands and "could be found wherever the sick lay dying or the poor were persecuted."